Sunday, February 11, 2024

 hail, pleasant tree of piety.

-Hail, stronger that the deceit of the world;
+Hail, stronger than the deceit of the world;

 hail, inspired by participation in that which is mightier.